This mother’s email reveals a disturbing problem with the design of some satin lined blankies.

 I know that tiny babies should not sleep with any plush animals or other items that could cause suffocation.
 The Consumer Product Safety Commission uses the slogan Bare is Best.
 But I’m not sure how old a child has to be for such lovies to be safe in the bed.
 Sounds like this is something you need to ask your Pediatrician.

-I inspected all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe right now.
+I made an effort to inspect all the satin lined blankies that we have in stock in our Plush Memories Lovie Shoppe.
 I found several with totally loose satin linings.
-So I added a link to this warning to each blankie with a loose satin lining.
+So I added a link to the warning to each blankie with a loose satin lining.
 The price and quality of the blankies varied, so I can’t suggest a brand to avoid.

 Possible Fix for Satin Lined Blankies